Actindo-AG/Documentation/ProcessDocumentation/HandleDeliveryNote.md

 ![Create dispatch](../Assets/Screenshots/ProcessDocumentation/CreateDispatch.png "[Create dispatch]")

-The *Create dispatch* action is used to create and persist a dispatch note in the *Fulfillment* module from the delivery note: *Fulfillment > Dispatch Notes > Tab LIST*.
+The *Create dispatch* action is used to create and persist a dispatch note in the *Fulfillment* module: *Fulfillment > Dispatch Notes > Tab LIST*.
 The data are mapped via ETL.
+In this template case, the request made in the preceding action is executed and the dispatch note is created from the data in the CreateContainer.
+The generated dispatch note is passed on to the next action.

 [comment]: <> (link auf Fulfillment)

 #### Settings

 The *Description* field contains the API endpoint that is addressed in this action.
-The *Key*, *Label*, *Queue type*, *Max tries* and *Long Description* fields have no functional meaning for the action.
+The *Key*, *Label*, *Queue type*, *Priority*, *Max tries* and *Long Description* fields have no functional meaning for the action.

 - *Description*
     .create | Creates and persists a new dispatch note from an existing business document. (/Actindo.Modules.Actindo.Fulfillment.DispatchNotes.create)